 Grab your crayons, colored pencils, markers, pastels, pens and paints for a creepy coloring cacophany.
-The Halloween Mandalas coloring book arranges everything Halloween, from pumpkins and witches to evil clowns and voodoo dolls, into 12 beautifully balanced mandalas.
+This Halloween coloring book arranges everything Halloween, from pumpkins and witches to evil clowns and voodoo dolls, into 12 beautifully balanced mandalas.
 View the individual pages by clicking here.

 These pages are designed to get colorists of all ages into a spooky mood!
 Use the designs for calm mindfulness coloring or uproarious Halloween group activities, party favors and decor.
 Grab some hot apple cider and your new coloring pages, and color while you wait for trick-or-treaters! :D

 For a more challenging Halloween coloring experience, try: Advanced Halloween Mandalas.

 This is a digital download coloring book split into two PDF files, containing a combined total of 12 mandalas, with one mandala per coloring page.
 The files are available for download upon purchase.
 Each coloring page is sized to fill an 8.5×11-inch sheet of paper with half-inch margins.
 They’ll print just fine on other standard sizes, like A4 paper, as well.

 These mandalas were digitally designed and retouched to create perfectly clear and professional images with no smudges, sketch lines or other unwanted marks.
 The printed pages look clean and pristine!

 Tips for Printing this Halloween coloring book: